badampudimahesh2005/ApnaColg-Wanderlust_Travel-Listings/README.md

 The $pull operator removes from an existing array all instances of a value or values that match a specified condition.

+-using express.Router() for handiling routes easily

+# Authentication and Authrization

+-cookies
+- express-session and content-flash